bradh43/resume/resume.md

 ## Coding Experience
 > **Big Data Engineer Co op**
-> **Bayer**, St. Louis, MO        Summer 2019-Winter 2019 (AWS, Python, Docker)
+> **Bayer**, St. Louis, MO        Summer 2019-Winter 2019 (AWS, Python, Docker, ELK)
-> * Designed the architecture for a dashboard by orchestrating data pipelines to collect metrics for key performance indicators from various applications and sources
+> * Designed the architecture for a dashboard by orchestrating data pipelines to collect metrics for key performance indicators from 10+ applications and sources
-> * Used ElasticSearch as the database and Kibana as a visualization tool
 > * Provided support for users of our platform by completing Github tickets, as well as automating tasks with shell and python scripts
-> * Provisioned various AWS services such as lambda functions, s3 buckets, and ec2 instances using infrastructure as code services such as serverless or terraform.
+> * Provisioned AWS services: lambda functions, s3 buckets, and ec2 instances using infrastructure as code services: serverless or terraform

 > **Running App**, Snohomish, WA Summer 2018 (Flutter, Dart, Firebase, GitHub)
 > * Created a running app using the Flutter framework uniting my coding and running passions